justeat/jubako/README.md

 In this simple example we use some of Jubako's convenience extensions to compose a `RecyclerView` with 100 rows.

-Firstly the extension function `RecyclerView.withJubako` to specify which recycler, context and other options to load into following up with a call to `load`.
-Then, using Jubako's `withView` extension function we can specify the view for a row in our recycler that conveniently constructs the necessary boilerplate under the hood.
+Firstly the extension function `RecyclerView.withJubako` expresses which RecyclerView we want to load into (passing context) and then we follow up with a call to `load` describing what we want to load inside its lambda argument.

+We can then make calls to Jubako's `withView` extension function to specify each view (just a regular `android.view.View`)  we wish to display for a row in our recycler that conveniently constructs the necessary boilerplate under the hood.

-Mostly this approach might work for simple applications, but under the hood Jubako offers more verbose construction to support more complicated scenarios.
+** Mostly this approach might work for simple applications, but under the hood Jubako offers more verbose construction to support more complicated scenarios.**

+The best place to start right now with Jubako is to check it the examples in the `jubako-sample` app in this repository.

 ## JubakoAssembler
 In order to load content into Jubako we must construct a `JubakoAssembler`.
 An assembler (similar to an adapter) is used to compose